prpo0789/prpo0789_9103_tut10/README.md

 ![Image Description](WechatIMG700.jpg)

 To implement motion blur in our project, we can explore the use of WebGL shaders.
 Shaders allow for complex visual effects to be applied to images and animations in real-time.
 By using motion blur shaders, we can achieve a realistic blur effect that simulates the movement of objects in the artwork.
-Here's an example implementation using WebGL shaders : [Link Text](https://editor.p5js.org/AhmadMoussa/sketches/VrZs1OLQG))
+Here's an example implementation using WebGL shaders : [Link Text](https://editor.p5js.org/AhmadMoussa/sketches/VrZs1OLQG) and [Link Text](https://github.com/BarneyWhiteman/p5.filterShader)